sbosnick/selection/design/cargocmd.md

 - [[.elflint]]: the output of "elf-preload" shall pass a run of eu-elflint from the [elfutils] project;
-- [[.idempotent]]: running 'objcopy -O binary ..." on the output of "elf-preload" shall produce the identical file;
+- [[.idempotent]]: the program headers in the ouput of "elf-preload" shall account for every byte of the output
 - [[.nosections]]: the output of "elf-preload" shall not contain section headers;
 - [[.segments]]: the output of "elf-preload" shall contain a PT_PHDR segment, PT_LOAD segments, and nothing else;